erikrowens/Le-Wagon-Case-Study/README.md

 ## Preprocessing
 I test with and without drop_duplicates() and dropna() prior to starting the pipeline.
-Both times, I got the same prediction resuts: 0.074 Note that this is without any special feature selection and only basic preprocessing in the pipeline (scaling & encoding).
+Both times, I got the same prediction resuts.
+Note that this is without any special feature selection and only basic preprocessing in the pipeline (scaling & encoding).

 However, doing these two drops, cut the number of rows from 89,976 rows (afer removing the entries with 'default' == NA since this is what we want to predict)